Skip to Content

 As an adult, you have a few other things to consider to make your Amtrak ride the best it can be.
 If you’re a light sleeper and doing an overnight trip, being prepared with ear plugs or a white noise maker is a great idea.
 Any sensitive sleeper will need a buffer to make it a smooth ride.
 And FYI: kids apparently sleep like mummies on trains; like, they don’t wake up no matter what.

 Yes, we would do train travel with kids again in a heartbeat.
-We’d definitely prefer doing a day trip with the kids vs overnight, just because us dads are sensitive sleepers, but overall it was a great way for us to go on an adventure together that was totally different and loads of fun.
+We definitely prefer doing a day trip with the kids vs overnight, just because us dads are sensitive sleepers, but overall it is a great way for us to go on an adventure together that is very different from our norm and loads of fun.
 Train travel with Amtrak got us out and visiting places we’d normally only hit up in the spring and summer.
 Train travel gave us time to relax as a family while still getting to our destination.

 My grandma always enjoyed the train and I never understood why until we did it with our kids: it’s a great way to see America, get where you need to go, and to not stress about the process.
-We’ll probably be doing another trip with the kids in the near future.
-They want to do some train travel that includes an observation car and going through tunnels in the daytime (it’s the little things).
-Where should we go next?
-Maybe head down the coast on Amtrak’s Coast Starlight or up north via the Amtrak Cascades?
-We’ll just have to see…
+Our family would like to do some train travel here in the USA that includes an observation car and going through tunnels in the daytime (it’s the little things).

 Melanie